enel-gdh-educational/katacoda-scenarios/version-control/basics/intro.md

 - how to inspect and browse the history of a repository, that is, jump between commits
 - how to start working on an existing repository

+---

+#### A historical note

+Why is git so special, in a good or bad way?
+Git has been developed primarily by Linus Torvalds, the same author of Linux.
+Some of the consequences are:

+- its name is a reference to his author: git = "unpleasant person", as Linus Torvalds jokingly described himself.
+- it is (incredibly) solid: to break a repo sitory requires a strong commitment.
+- it is not easy to use by default and it is not meant to be.
+- it becomes easy if you understand the underlying principles, i.e. it is consistent and has no free complications.
+- if you overcome the initial barrier, chances are high that you will fall in love.

+Linus Torvalds has decided only twice to embark in a new project, since only twice he believed that he would change the world of software.